 This report is provided is intended to be in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act), the Higher Education Opportunity Act (HEOA), and the Violence Against Women Reauthorization Act of 2013 (VAWA).
 VAWA has amended the Clery Act to require institutions to compile statistics, policies, procedures, and programs for incidents of domestic violence, dating violence, sexual assault, and stalking.

 Lincoln encourages you to read this information and think of how it can help you and the Lincoln community prevent and protect yourself against crime.
 For more information or questions regarding this document please contact the Administrative Vice-President's office.
+In addition, if you have suggestions or recommendations for improving the health and safety of our campus community, please do not hesitate to provide those suggestions or recommendations to the AVP's office.
 Thank you for taking time to review this information and helping to make the Lincoln University a safer community.